 Petersfield Museum is an Accredited Museum and independent registered charity, which currently does not receive regular funding from the government.
 As a result we are dependent on public support to allow us to continue to provide the range of services and events we offer.

-Petersfield Museum is now closed as building work on our redevelopment project continues.
+Petersfield Museum will soon reopen after our redevelopment project is completed.
 However, there are still many ways you can get involved, from volunteering to becoming a Friend of the Museum or giving a donation.
 You can also check out our What's On page for a preview of our forthcoming events.

 Find out more about all the ways you can support us using the menu above.